RedisLabs/redislabs-docs/content/rc/how-to/flush-db.md

 We recommend that you [backup your database]({{< relref "/rc/administration/configuration/backups.md" >}}) before you flush the data.
 {{< /warning >}}

-## flushall for Redis Cloud Databases
+## flushall for Redis Cloud databases

 You can flush a database from the command line with the redis-cli command or with your Redis client.